-The journal Geomatics, Landmanagement and Landscape accepts only original English language scientific articles related to all aspects of spatial and environmental processes.
+Geomatics, Landmanagement and Landscape (GLL) journal accepts only original English-language scientific papers relating to all aspects of spatial and environmental processes.

 Preparation of the manuscript

-- Length of the text: manuscripts should not exceed 12 pages (A-4 format), including tables and illustrations.
-The text must be typed in a 12-point font (Times New Roman), 1.5 spaced with wide margins (2.5 cm).
+1. Text volume: manuscript cannot exceed 12 pages (A-4 format), including tables and illustrations.
+The text should be written in 12-point font (Times New Roman), with line spacing of 1.5 cm, and 2.5 cm margins on each side.

-- Tables and illustrations: these should not be larger than 12.5 × 19.5 cm (B-5 format).
-Tables must include only essential data with appropriate statistical values.
-Duplicating the results presented elsewhere in the manuscript (e.g. in graphs) should be avoided.
-Each table with its heading and each figure identified by its number – must be printed on separate sheets of paper.
-Tables and illustrations should be numbered in the order in which they appear in the text.
+2. Tables and illustrations: they must not be larger than 12.5 × 19.5 cm (format B-5).
+The tables should contain only relevant data with relevant statistical figures.
+Avoid repeating the results presented elsewhere in the body of text (e.g. charts).
+Each table with the accompanying heading, and each drawing identified by a number, must be described separately.
+Tables and drawings should be numbered in the order in which they appear in the text.

-- In the multi-authorial article, the order of names reported by the authors is assumed.
+Authors: In the multi-author paper, the order of names proposed by the authors is adopted.

-- Abstract: a short summary (100–200 words) of the study, containing basic information on its objective, methods, results and major conclusions.
+Abstract: a short summary (200–250 words) of the problem, containing basic information about the objective, methods, results, and main conclusions.

-- Key words: up to 6 words or phrases referring to the main topics of the paper.
+Keywords: up to a maximum of 6 words or phrases related to the main topic of the article.

-- Main body: the text should consist of the following sections: introduction, the subject of research and methods, results and discussion, conclusions.
-The objective of the study should be specified in the introduction.
+Main body of the article: the text should consist of the following parts: introduction, subject of and methodology of the research, results, summary and conclusions.
+The objective of the research should be specified in the introduction.

-- References: citations in the text should be written in the Latin alphabet by author and year, e.g. [Kowal 2000, Kowal and Nowak 2000, Baran et al. 2007].
-Cited publications will be listed alphabetically at the end of the paper according to the following pattern:
+References to literature: quotations in the text should be described in Latin alphabet with the author’s name and the year of publication, e.g. [Kowal 2000, Kowal and Nowak 2000, Baran et al. 2007].
+The cited publications are to be listed at the end of the article according to the following standard:

 - Oliver M., Webster R., 1986.
 Semi-variograms for modelling the spatial pattern of landform and soil properties.
 Earth Surf.
 Proc.
 Landforms 11, 45–60.